AnyFetch/developers.anyfetch.com/index.md

 --------------
 > First time using a REST API?
 Visit our [getting started](/getting-started.html) page.

-Now that we have covered the main principles from Anyfetch, let's get technical and [discover the endpoints](/endpoints) exposed by the Fetch API.
+We hope you now grasp the basic ideas surrounding Anyfetch.
+Let's get technical and [discover the endpoints](/endpoints) exposed by the Fetch API.

 Guides
 ------